brylevkirill/notes/interesting recent papers.md

 >	2. Representing the Bayes Filter state belief update as feedforward passes of a Belief Propagation RCNN.
 >	3. Learning the State Transition models in a POMDP setting, using backpropagation on the Belief Propagation RCNN.
 >	4. Learning Reward Functions in an Inverse Reinforcement Learning framework from demonstrations, using a QMDP RCNN."

+>	"addresses decision making under partial observability"
+>	"focuses on learning a model rather than a policy"
+>	"learning is restricted to a fixed environment and does not generalize to new environments"
   - <https://youtube.com/watch?v=gpwA3QNTPOQ> (Shankar)
   - <https://github.com/tanmayshankar/RCNN_MDP>